 Another bad thing is that wearing a heavy foundation will clog your pores, you will also be more prone to acne, it makes your skin look cakey and heavy, your expenses for foundations and makeup remover is higher and you will have a higher risk of being exposed to bacteria.

-If you are looking for more coverage for uneven skin tones, blemishes, or splotchy patches than I’d suggest you add the necessary color correcting concealers to your skin first to help keep the amount of foundation that you use down.
+If you are looking for more coverage for uneven skin tones, blemishes, or splotchy patches then I’d suggest you add the necessary color correcting concealers to your skin first to help keep the amount of foundation that you use down.

 You can then follow it up with a foundation but use small amounts first in the center of your face or mix your foundation with a primer for an even more sheer look.
 By doing this you will create a more natural and full coverage look for your final makeup.